pranaygawade11/CREDIT_CARD_FINANCIAL_DASHBOARD/README.md

 5. Marital Status = Total Revenue by Marital Status using stacked bar graph
 6. Education Level = Total Revenue by Education Level using stacked bar graph
 7. Age Group = Total Revenue by Age Group using stacked bar graph

+# CONCLUSION
+This project analyzes Credit Card Weekly Report using PowerBI dashboards connected to SQL.
+It tracks key KPIs like revenue, transactions, etc with interactive charts for insights.
+Designed to help businesses make data-driven decisions efficiently.